 The cost of warranties and similar service features related to a purchase of capital equipment (such as maintenance agreements and loaner programs) are not eligible for RFS Equipment Financing as these are considered operating expenses.
 This ineligibility also applies to warranty and similar service feature costs separately identified during original purchase.
 For example, a warranty agreement charge that is separately identified on a Laptop purchase is not allowed.

 Any capitalized costs associated with the development or implementation of software, including personnel costs (salaries), are eligible for RFS Equipment Financing if they are incurred in the Application Development Stage.
-This principle applies whether the salaries are paid to employees of the institution or to outside parties as described by UTS Policy 142.13 (available at the BOR Policy Library HERE).
+This principle applies whether the salaries are paid to employees of the institution or to outside parties.
+See Governmental Accounting Standards Board Statement No. 51, Accounting and Financial Reporting for Intangible Assets for additional information on capitalization of software and the Application Development Stage.
 Training costs related to software usage are discussed below.

 The purchase of bundled software included as part of the initial acquisition of computer hardware is capitalizable regardless of threshold and therefore eligible for RFS Equipment Financing.